Overview of retention policies

 Information management policies (Deletion only)

-Note that if you've previously used any of the eDiscovery holds for the purpose of data governance, you should instead use a retention policy for proactive compliance.
+If you've previously used any of the eDiscovery holds for the purpose of information governance, you should instead use a retention policy for proactive compliance.
 You should use a hold only for eDiscovery.

 Retention policies override information management policies